833-IAM-TBLO

 Don’t believe the 20% down payment myth – it’s just that, a myth.
 Yes, there are benefits if you make the larger down payment because you avoid PMI, but PMI doesn’t last forever and shouldn’t be a deal-breaker.

-First-time homebuyers can make a down payment as low as 3% on a fixed-rate mortgage.
-Previous homeowners buying another home can put down as little as 5% and still get the attractive rates and terms conventional loans in Colorado offer.
+Both first-time and repeat homebuyers can make a down payment as low as 3% on a fixed-rate mortgage through programs like Fannie Mae HomeReady, Freddie Mac Home Possible, Conventional 97, and HomeOne.
+That means you can get into a home with very little upfront and still enjoy the attractive rates and terms conventional loans in Colorado offer.

 Speaking of low rates and great terms, conventional loans lead the pack in the most affordable options available.
 They typically have some of the lowest interest rates available out of any loan program and the most attractive terms including low closing costs thanks to the stricter qualifying requirements.